-The study has already been published in the magazine “Aging.”
-According to Dale Bredesen, the director of the Easton Center as well as this study, the most novel aspect of their research is their approach.
+The study appeared in the magazine “Aging.”
+According to Dale Bredesen, the director of the Easton Center, the most novel aspect of their research is the approach.

 So far, they have created a unique treatment for Alzheimer’s, in the hopes that it will slow cognitive degeneration.

-What is novel about this study, however, is that each patient received a combination of several different drugs and vitamins, accompanied by a predetermined diet and changes in their lifestyle habits.
+What’s novel about this study is that each patient received a combination of several different drugs and vitamins, accompanied by a predetermined diet and changes in their lifestyle habits.

 The drug itself is known as MEND (Metabolic Improvement of Neuro-Degeneration).

-So far only nine patients who have Alzheimer’s disease have received it, and they’ve shown positive results: their cognitive performance improved significantly.
+So far only nine patients who have Alzheimer’s have received it, and they’ve shown positive results; their cognitive performance improved significantly.

-- At the moment we are only talking about a very limited sample size, so it’s too soon to conclude that the benefits of this drug are 100% safe and reliable.
-In the coming months, more tests will be performed and the treatment will be extended to more patients.
+- At the moment we’re only talking about a very limited sample size, so it’s too soon to conclude that the benefits of this drug are 100% safe and reliable.
+In the coming months, researchers hope to perform more tests and extend the treatment to more patients.

-- Another fact that must be remembered is that the patients who showed the greatest improvements were not those who were already at a more advanced stage of the disease.
+- Another fact to remember is that the patients who showed the greatest improvements were not those who were already at a more advanced stage of the disease.

-- After receiving the treatment for nearly two years, improvements were measured based on brain scans and neuropsychological tests.
+- After receiving the treatment for nearly two years, researchers measured the improvements based on brain scans and neuropsychological tests.

-- One encouraging result was that the hippocampus, the neuronal structure that is associated with memory, generally increased in size.
+- One encouraging result was that the hippocampus, the neuronal structure associated with memory, generally increased in size.

 Along with the medication, patients also changed their lifestyle habits

-The sample of patients that were diagnosed with Alzheimer’s when it was still in the early stages received, in addition to this medication, a very specific and careful diet:
+The sample of patients who suffered from Alzheimer’s in early stages received, in addition to this medication, a very specific and careful diet:

-- Each patient was instructed to sleep at least seven hours a day.
+- Each patient had to sleep at least seven hours a day

-- If female patients had abandoned hormone replacement therapy, it was restored.
+- If female patients had abandoned hormone replacement therapy, they restored their treatment

 We want to point out once again that this treatment was most effective for people who were in the early stages of Alzheimer’s.